crukci-bioinformatics/PlateLayout/README.md

 This package takes an experimental design table and generates a "pseudo-block-randomised" plate layout for it.

-The package first optimises the layout of the plate, and then randomises the columns and rows.
-The randomisation process is carried out 10000 times and an algorithm is used to score each randomistation to see how well distributed/badly clumpled each sample group is.
-The "best" randomistation is the delivered.
+The package optimises the layout of the plate, and then randomises the columns and rows.
+The randomisation process is carried out multiple times and the distance between replicate samples is used to score each randomistation to see how well distributed/badly clumpled each sample group is.
+The "best" randomistation is then delivered.

 The script uses one column, defined by the `primaryGroup` argument (by default "SampleGroup"), for the optimisation/randomistaion process.
 If there are known